micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 And that's it!
 Please come chat with us in [Discord](https://discord.gg/hbmJEct) or [Slack](https://slack.m3o.com) and [invite friends](https://m3o.dev/getting-started/invite-users) to test out the M3O platform.

+To learn more about the M3O platform see the dev docs at [m3o.dev](https://m3o.dev).

 <br>
 *Written by Asim Aslam*
 Founder & CEO Micro